 Users are able to view statements, pay bills, deposit cheques and make transfers to any bank account while on-the-go, without the need to visit a local branch.

 Whether it’s developed in-house or with the help of third-party providers, the growth of mobile device ownership has sparked continued developments within the banking industry to ensure that their apps provide the best service to their customers and more importantly, remain highly secure.

-Growing consumer sophistication and the speed at which customers can access their accounts has also resulted in a fall in website usage and mobile app logins have risen from 7 million daily in 2014 to 11 million in 2015.
-As a result, visits to bank branches fell from 476 million in 2011 to 278 million in 2016.
+Growing consumer sophistication and the speed at which customers can access their accounts has also resulted in a fall in website usage and as a result, visits to bank branches fell from 476 million in 2011 to 278 million in 2016.

 The increase in mobile banking has led to some banks even closing branches in large cities and many have now streamlined their branches by automating some of their services – depositing cash, cheques and transferring funds are just some of the functions of many self-service machines.

 In the US on the other hand, it seems the younger generation has adopted mobile banking much quicker than their senior counterparts – and the gap is widening.
 67% of millennials now use mobile banking services according to a Federal Reserve study, with only 18% of customers 60+ using mobile banking apps.